The64thGamer/cheeseepedia/content/wiki/Johnstown, PA (1523 Scalp Ave).md

 title = "Johnstown, PA (1523 Scalp Ave)" draft = false tags = []
-date = 2023-09-25T01:36:45Z
+date = 2024-08-08T22:55:16Z

 [Article]
 contributors = ["RockAfire Alex","Cheeseclassic","CCSilver"]
 gallery = []
 +++
-The Showbiz Pizza Place in Johnstown Pa opened in 1982 with a Rock-Afire Explosion 3 Stage, little info is known about this location except for a few articles.
+**Johnstown, PA (1523 Scalp Ave)** was a Showbiz Pizza Place that opened in 1982 with a [Classic Stage]({{< ref "wiki/Classic Stage.md" >}}), and closed in 1989.
+Little info is known about this location except for a few articles.

 ## History ##
-The Showbiz Pizza Place in Johnstown Pa opened in 1982 with a Rock-Afire Explosion 3 Stage.
+Johnstown opened in 1982 with a Rock-Afire Explosion.
 It had everything a normal Showbiz Pizza would have to offer.
-Games, Ball Pit.
-They did not receive the 1986 remodel wit the Camp Ground Stage.
-In 1989 the Showbiz Pizza caught fire and closed.
-They would open a new Chuck E Cheese later in 1993 with a 2 stage.
+They did not receive the [SPT 1988 Remodel Program]({{< ref "wiki/SPT 1988 Remodel Program.md" >}}) with the Camp Ground Stage.
+In 1989, the location caught fire and closed.
+Consequently, the business would move down the road to the Bel Air Plaza and open **'Showplace Pizza**' in 1989.
+Not much is known about [Showplace Pizza]({{< ref "wiki/Johnstown, PA (850 Scalp Ave).md" >}}), other than it kept the Rock-afire Explosion (Presumably from 1523 Scalp Ave) and was most likely created in refusal to undergo Concept Unification.
+Showplace Pizza would later close in 1994.

 ## Videos ##
 {| class='wikitable'